nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 .. note::

    This application supports the :ref:`ug_bootloader` (also called immutable bootloader), which has been enabled by default since the |NCS| v2.0.0 release.
-   Devices that do not already have the immutable bootloader can not be firmware upgraded over the air to use the immutable bootloader.
+   Devices that do not already have the immutable bootloader cannot be firmware upgraded over the air to use the immutable bootloader.
    To disable the :ref:`ug_bootloader`, set both :kconfig:option:`CONFIG_SECURE_BOOT` and :kconfig:option:`CONFIG_BUILD_S1_VARIANT` Kconfig options to ``n``.